 Paw pad injuries can not only be extremely painful for your dog, but they can also cause infections.
 This type of injury is certainly uncomfortable for your dog while walking.
 The skin on your dog's paw pads is different from any other skin on their body.
-Your dog's paw pads are built to withstand and tolerate quite a bit, as they are the surface between the world and your dog as he navigates.
-And because your dog puts all his weight on his feet when he walks, if his paw pads are injured, he may have a difficult time getting around.
+Your dog's footpads are built to withstand and tolerate quite a bit, as they are the surface between the world and your dog as they navigate.
+And because your dog puts all of their weight on the feet when they walk, if their paw pads are injured, they may have a difficult time getting around.

 There are different kinds of paw pad injuries, from lacerations to burns and bruises.
 But no matter the kind of paw pad injury, it can be detrimental to your dog's mobility, so preventing them is key.

 Weather can be a big factor in your dog’s activity levels and exposure to extreme conditions.
 If your dog is outside in freezing cold for extended periods of time, their paw pads can be susceptible to frostbite.
 You will likely see swelling or blisters on your dog's feet if they have been out in the harsh cold and have developed frostbite.